openformation/logto-remix/README.md

 });
 ```

 As you can see, the mount process is configurable and you can adjust it for your particular route structure.
-It is just important, that the route needs to be named `$action.ts` in the end.
+It is just important, that the Remix route needs to be named `$action.ts` in the end.
 The whole URL path structure can be customized via the passed configuration object.

+When mounting the routes as described above, you can navigate your browser to `/api/logto/sign-in` and you should be redirected to your Logto instance where you have to authenticate then.

 ### Get the authentication context